 Instead of squashing the transient on the original vocal track in order for the quieter parts to be more audible, parallel compression allows you to squash the parallel track to make the entire vocal constant in volume.

-So, YES, parallel compressing is necessary on a vocal to make sure that every word and consonant is audible.
+So, YES, parallel vocal compression is necessary on a voice to make sure that every word and consonant is audible.

 It will help the vocal cut through, keep the musicians happy, and make sure that the mix translates well on different sound devices.

 The technique can also be used if you have a bad recording.

 You may find yourself in a situation whereby if you compress the vocal it starts bringing up unwanted frequencies, breaths, and background noise.